The Work Room

 Fiction, Nonfiction

-She has taught creative writing for more than twenty years, both privately and at various institutions of higher learning, and she would welcome the opportunity to work with you on a manuscript of fiction or nonfiction.
+She has taught creative writing for more than twenty-five years, both privately and at various institutions of higher learning, and she would welcome the opportunity to work with you on a manuscript of fiction or nonfiction.

 To receive an estimate, please register and pay the initial $250 for one hour of work.
 Sarah will provide notes and line edits on the first few pages of your manuscript, along with an estimate for the full job.

-Her rate is $250/hr, and her minimum fee is $1250.
+Her rate is $250/hr, and her minimum fee is $2500.
+Scholarships are available.

 Sarah’s fee includes detailed line edits and notes on all aspects of the work, which will be provided via Track Changes.
 Sarah will then be available for a discussion via phone or Zoom.